-[VIDEO] Seeds Staffer Named TOP 5 Finalist for National ProLiteracy Hero Award
+[VIDEO] Seeds Staffer WINS 1st Ever National ProLiteracy Hero Award

-After being selected as a Top 10 Finalist by a panel of ProLiteracy Judges, KARA KRAWIEC, a site coordinator at Seeds of Literacy’s East side location, has advanced to the second round of public voting!
-She is now in the TOP 5!
+After being selected as a Top 10 Finalist by a panel of ProLiteracy Judges, KARA KRAWIEC, a site coordinator at Seeds of Literacy’s East side location, advanced through three rounds of public voting, becoming the FIRST EVER ProLiteracy Hero!

 Watch the video nomination and read the essay below.